 - ITS concurs with this finding.
-In researching this issue, the following are some of the reasons we found for the AD counts to be greater than the Big Fix counts: - Computers with corrupted Big Fix and/or Sophos clients not showing on Big Fix counts. - Computers pending repair and/or service still showing in AD. - New computers deployment and imaging in progress. - Wireless labs and off-site loaner devices not being actively used when Big Fix reports run
+In researching this issue, the following are some of the reasons we found to account for more AD counts than BigFix counts: - Computers with corrupted BigFix and/or Sophos clients do not appear on BigFix counts. - Computers pending repair and/or service still appear in AD counts. - There are always new computers' deployment and imaging in progress which may be included in one count and not the other. - Wireless labs and off-site loaner devices are not being actively used when BigFix reports run and thus not included.